 We have very experienced welfare staff to assist with any problems that may arise.
 We cannot address problems once the student has returned home, but we can effectively and sympathetically resolve any difficulties whilst the student is here.
 There is always someone at the end of the phone 24 hours a day for any emergencies.

 One of our staff will arrange a doctor’s appointment and, if no leader is available, will take the student.
-STUDENTS MUST SHOW THEIR EHIC CARD before consultations are booked.
-For children under 16 with an EHIC card there is usually no charge for consultation, nor for medicines.
+For children under 16 with an EHIC (or GEHIC) card there is usually no charge for consultation, nor for medicines.
 Similarly emergency dentistry is generally free to under 16s with an EHIC Card.
 Dentists will usually only perform emergency procedures that will last until the student is back in their own country where they can receive full and permanent treatment.
 Please note that work on dental braces is not free, but attracts an initial charge of approximately £50 and the costs escalate depending on the level of work required.
 Please note that we will require permission from you to administer paracetamol, ibuprofen or aspirin to your students.
 There is a space on the individual and group booking forms for this.

 North Devon has the best and mildest weather in the Country, but still very changeable.
 It is advisable to bring a waterproof jacket and a sweater, even in summer, as well as the usual lighter clothing.

 £60 per week is usually sufficient.
 Please note that there are some optional excursions which can cost in the region of £25, for instance a daytrip to Bath.
-These ‘Optionals’ can be paid for via the parents’ credit card (2% extra is charged if paying by card) if the student has insufficient funds.
+These ‘Optionals’ can be paid for via the parents’ credit card or via bank tranfer please contact the office for more information.

 We have very experienced welfare staff who can talk to the student concerned, the host family and our staff to ensure we pay care and attention, as well as organising a “buddy” to befriend them.
 If the student is inconsolable and determined to go home, you should arrange the flight and then we can arrange transport back to the airport, but this is a last resort.